patrykkarpinski1/do_the_task/README.md

 Flutter application to save tasks
 ## Introduction & main goals

-The app allows tasks to be added to their assigned categories, as well as storing photos and creating notes.
+Mobile app on Android for managing tasks, adding notes, and saving photos.
+The application also integrates Cloud Functions and utilizes Firebase Messaging for notifications.
+Additionally, I have implemented unit tests for the app.
-The updated application enabling the use of notifications is already ready and will be available soon on the Play Store.
+The application is available on google play
 ### Technologies used:
 - Dart
 - Flutter